Nomad-Media/samples-python/event_scheduler/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Stops a live schedule.](ref:stopliveschedule)
+> For more information about the API calls used go to [Stop Live Schedule](https://developer.nomad-cms.com/docs/stop-live-schedule)

 ## Deleting Event Instance